Helperbird/website/src/pages/blog/how-to-add-extensions-to-safari.md

 url: /blog/how-to-add-extensions-to-safari/
 tags: blog
 blog_cat:  Blog
-blog_title: How to add extensions to Safari
+cardTitle: How to add extensions to Safari
 blog_snip: Safari is a powerful browser, and extensions are one of the many ways you can customize it for your needs.
 While Safari comes with a number of built-in extensions, there are much more available from the App Store.
 img:  /assets/images/blog/new-blog-2022/safari-extensions.png
 des: Safari is a powerful browser, and extensions are one of the many ways you can customize it for your needs.
 While Safari comes with a number of built-in extensions, there are much more available from the App Store.